The Gaussian Wave Packet Transform via Quadrature Rules

-Since the error bounds $E_n$ of the one-dimensional quadrature rules crucially depend on the smoothness of the integrand (in our case $f_{k,x}$), it will be useful to have a formula for bounds of higher order derivatives: \begin{lemma} For all $k\in\Gamma_q$ and $(x,p)\in\Lambda_x\times\Lambda_p\subset\R^{2d}$, the second-order partial derivatives of the Gaussian integrand $f_{k,x}$ are bounded by
+Since the error bounds $E_n$ of the one-dimensional quadrature rules crucially depend on the smoothness of the integrand (in our case $f_{k,x}$), it will be useful to have a formula for bounds of higher order derivatives: \begin{lemma} For all $s\ge 1$, there exists a positive constant $c_s>0$, depending on $s,L_q$ and $\e$, such that for all $k\in\Gamma_q$ and $x\in\Lambda_x$ the $L^1$ norm of the partial derivatives of the function $f_{k,x}$ in \eqref{eq:fkx_reduced} is given by